kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

     "No, it is legal to kill a praying mantis" is something that is flagged as toxic due to the phrase "legal to kill"

-!!! info "These are predictions from NLP models and not ground truths!"

-    These are predictions from models - so there is a degree of uncertainty pertaining to predictions.

 ### Question Type

 **Question type** classification identifies the nature of a question posed in the text.
 It might suggest scenarios for